OCamlPro/owi/example/conc/README.md

            Guarantee a fixed deterministic order of found failures.
 This implies --no-stop-at-failure.

+       --fail-on-assertion-only
+           ignore traps and only report assertion violations

+       --fail-on-trap-only
+           ignore assertion violations and only report traps

        --no-stop-at-failure
            do not stop when a program failure is encountered